 This work introduces InsightEval as an expert-curated benchmark for table-driven insight generation, defining a structured taxonomy, evaluation criteria, and a standardized assessment protocol validated across multiple agents and language models.
-However, several inherent limitations remain difficult to eliminate.
-The dataset scale and domain coverage are constrained by annotation cost and design choices, and therefore may not fully reflect the diversity of real-world settings.
-Moreover, the nature of an insight is intrinsically subjective, as judgments of value, actionability, and novelty vary across users and contexts.
+However, several inherent limitations remain difficult to eliminate. i) The dataset scale and domain coverage are constrained by annotation cost and design choices, and therefore may not fully reflect the diversity of real-world settings.
+To address this limitation, future work will explore controlled data augmentation and synthesis to enrich underrepresented scenarios, employ active and diversity-aware sampling strategies to prioritize informative and low-coverage cases, and expand domain coverage through collaborations with domain experts and community-driven data contributions. ii) The nature of an insight is intrinsically subjective, as judgments of value, actionability, and novelty vary across users and contexts.
 The pure table-input setting also imposes a natural information ceiling, since many meaningful insights require external or contextual knowledge not present in the data.
 Ground-truth annotations are necessarily incomplete and should be viewed as representative rather than exhaustive, and novelty assessments remain time- and context-dependent as reference knowledge evolves.
 As a result, findings should be interpreted as relative and conditional rather than absolute.
-In future work, we aim to expand evaluation contexts and longitudinal settings to better understand how model capabilities evolve and adapt across domains and time.
+In future work, we aim to expand evaluation contexts and longitudinal settings to understand better how model capabilities evolve and adapt across domains and time.